 It can be tricky to know all the rules – airlines can be tricky.
 Especially with so many more people carrying on to avoid baggage fees, some airlines have been making the carry-on limit even smaller.
 So if you haven’t flown in a while, be sure to check the requirements before you go.

-2. Carry-on only.
+3. Carry-on only. Â

 By carrying on, you don’t have to wait in line to check a bag when departing or wait at baggage claim when arriving.
 About 95% of the time I am carrying on only!
 I even got most of my family this backpack (in different colors) to challenge them to do the same!
 I’m not sure if there is a better feeling than walking by the crowds at baggage claim to get to customs.
 Bonus, you don’t have to stress about luggage getting rough-handled by airport staff or getting lost.

-3. Check a bag.
+4. Check a bag.Â

 Yes, I know, I just said carry on.
 However, some people look at me as crazy when I say this.
 If you looked at #2 and said “yeah ok,” don’t worry.
 I know there are some people (hi Mom!) who simply can’t/won’t/don’t want to pack lightly, and that’s okay!
 By checking a bag, you have less to go through security with (and no liquids to take out), and less to have in a line and trekking around the airport.
 Bonus, no trying to figure out how you’re going to fit into a bathroom stall with your luggage.
 There are pros/cons to both ways of packing.

-4. Pack your carry-on for security and the plane, not the destination.
+5. Pack your carry-on for security and the plane, not the destination.

-You know your laptop and liquids are going to have to be taken out of your bag, so pack them towards the top.
-You’ll get through airport security faster.
 Leave any jewelry or watches in your carry-on until after you get through security.
-If you leave the items you need on the plane at the top of the bag, it’ll be easier for you on the plane as well.
+If you leave the items you need on the plane at the top of the bag, it’ll be easier for you later.
+You won’t be rummaging through your bag in the small seats.
+You can always readjust or repack the bag once you get to your destination.

-5. Complete check-in online & get your boarding pass before you get to the airport.
+6. Complete check-in online & get your boarding pass before you get to the airport.

 This was a beautiful change in flying.
 Skip the annoying check-in lines by doing it online.
 (Honestly, I find the most impatient people are at the check in line so if you can avoid this great.)
 If you’re flying internationally, check online a few days before your flight to make sure the airline doesn’t need more information for check-in.
 Usually, this is a quick form online, just more information about your passport.
 By checking in and having your boarding pass either on your phone or printed out, you can either go straight to security or check a bag line near your airline’s check-in gate.
 Be sure to read my long-haul flight tips to be even more prepared for your flight!

-6. Dress appropriately and comfortably.
+7. Dress appropriately and comfortably.

-Wearing lots of jewelry, watches, metal belts will make your time in the security line a lot longer.
+Wearing lots of jewelry, watches, and metal belts will make your time in the security line a lot longer.
 Also, unless you have TSA Pre-Check, wear shoes that can be easily taken off.
 Shoes that can’t be easily taken off can cost you a lot of time in security.
 Wearing comfortable clothes means less time adjusting pants or shirts, or resting your feet from bad shoes!
 Clothes that you can comfortably walk in will help you get through the airport quickly.

-7. TSA Pre-Check, Global Entry, or Mobile Passport is your friend.
+8. TSA Pre-Check, Global Entry, or Mobile Passport is your friend.

 Whichever one of the three of these works for you will help you get through the airport quickly.
 We use Global Entry.
 It’s $100 for 5 years (and our credit card refunded the $100 so check into your credit card benefits!).
 You need a passport or lawful permanent resident card.
 You register online and then go to an interview where you will be fingerprinted.
 Global Entry includes TSA PreCheck, and expedited processing through customs and immigration.